bayesmix-dev/bayesmix/README.md

 C:\rtools40\mingw64\bin
 ```

 The C++ compiler is now available on your system.
-All the other dependencies can be installed by typing the following commands into one of the shells installed with RTools (e.g. lauch the `C:\rtools40\msys.exe` file)
+All the other dependencies can be installed by typing the following commands into one of the shells installed with RTools (e.g. launch the `C:\rtools40\msys.exe` file)

 ```shell
 pacman -Sy mingw-w64-x86_64-make